 Usability testing is an excellent process for evaluating your product.
 This helps different people from various continents to use your product efficiently.

-- Moderated versus Un-moderated Usability Testing: A moderated testing method is done by being administered by an individual or in a remote manner by a trained researcher.
+- Moderated versus Un-moderated Usability Testing: A mediated testing method is administered by an individual or remotely by a trained researcher.
 Un-moderated usability testing is done without supervision.
-Probably participants may be in the laboratory, but they may be in their places of residence browsing the app, software, or site that is being tested.
+Participants may be in the laboratory, but they may be in their places of residence browsing the app, software, or site being tested.
 According to the research that has been done, testing gives out detailed results.
 This is because there is direct interaction between the test participants and the researchers.
-Moderated testing is much expensive compared to un-moderated testing.
+Moderated testing is much more expensive compared to un-moderated testing.

-- Remote Versus in-Person Usability Testing: Remote usability testing is done through the Smartphone or on the internet.
-In-person usability testing demands that the test be accomplished in the presence of a usability testing moderator or researcher.
-According to the analysis that has been carried out by researchers, it shows that In-person usability testing is time-consuming and expensive.
-Remote usability testing permits you to test a big number of individuals in dissimilar geographical areas.
+- Remote Versus In-Person Usability Testing: Remote usability testing is done through the Smartphone or on the internet.
+In-person usability testing demands that the test be accomplished by a usability testing moderator or researcher.
+According to the analysis conducted by researchers, it shows that In-person usability testing is time-consuming and expensive.
+Remote usability testing permits you to test many individuals in dissimilar geographical areas.

 - Explorative versus Assessment versus Comparative Testing: These generate three kinds of information.

-- Explorative usability testing: In this method, different people air out their opinions, brainstorm, express concepts and ideas about the product.
+- Explorative usability testing: In this method, people air their opinions, brainstorm, and express concepts and ideas about the product.
 This information is gathered in the initial stages of development.
-It assists researchers in identifying gaps in the market, pinpoint new features, and workshop effective ideas.
+It assists researchers in identifying gaps in the market, pinpointing new features, and workshop practical ideas.

-- Assessment usability testing: This method is done to evaluate the functionality of a site, an application, or any other software.
+- Assessment usability testing: This method evaluates a site's functionality, an application, or any other software.

 - Comparative usability testing: This method compares a site with its key competitors.

-- Moderated and In-person Usability Testing: Usability test that is conducted and moderated gives the most control.
-Such kind of usability testings’ are done to collect in-depth information.
+- Moderated and In-person Usability Testing: A usability test conducted and moderated gives the most control.
+Such kinds of usability tests are done to collect in-depth information.

-- Lab testing: This a special type of usability testing that is done in a laboratory.
-Test participants do their testing on laptops or desktops while a professional moderator facilitates and ask questions.
-The primary benefit that has been noted with lab usability testing is that all sessions are carried out under one standardized condition.
-This is highly significant because it shows useful comparison testing.
-Lab testings’ are generally expensive, which is done by eight to ten individuals in a particular environment.
+- Lab testing: This is a particular type of usability testing done in a laboratory.
+Test participants test on laptops or desktops while a professional moderator facilitates and asks questions.
+The primary benefit noted with lab usability testing is that all sessions are carried out under one standardized condition.
+This is highly significant because it shows functional comparison testing.
+Lab tests are generally expensive and are done by eight to ten individuals in a particular environment.

-- Moderate and Remote Testing: Remote and moderate usability testing are usually done through a phone or a computer by a professional.
+- Moderate and Remote Testing: A professional usually does remote and moderate usability testing is through a phone or computer.
 They are great for picking up different testers.

-- Un-moderated and remote testing: The two usability testing give insight into how users should interact with a site, app, or any other software.
+- Un-moderated and remote testing: The two usability tests give insight into how users should interact with a site, app, or software.